 View the Current Information on the Asset Mix

 Where can I find out more about how With-Profits works?

 There’s more information on pru.co.uk in our Customer Friendly Principles and Practices of Financial Management documents.

 I've heard about the inherited estate, how does it benefit me?

 The PAC With-Profits Fund is supported by a substantial Inherited Estate which provides the working capital required to support current and future business, and also helps provide greater investment flexibility for the benefit of our customers.

 PAC does not consider that policyholders have any expectation of a distribution of the inherited estate.

 What is a Market Value Reduction (MVR), and when do you apply it?

 We apply the MVR to your Plan's value including regular and final bonuses.
 Please read "Your With-Profits Plan - a guide to how we manage the Fund" for more information on bonuses.
-An MVR will reduce the amount payable on full or partial withdrawals and if investment returns have been low, you may get back less than you have invested in your Plan.
+An MVR will reduce the amount payable on full or partial withdrawals and if investment returns have been low, you may even get back less than you have invested in your Plan.
 We guarantee not to apply an MVR on any payments made due to death and in other circumstances depending on the terms of your product.
-Please see your product literature for details, including whether an MVR may apply to the product you are invested in.
+Please see your product literature for details, including whether an MVR may apply to the product you’re invested in.